VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **The biggest bug in the world is the Goliath Beetle which can weigh up to 3.5 ounces and be 4.5 inches long**
+- ⚡ Daily fun fact: **Spiders have claws at the ends of their legs**

 <h3 align="left">Connect with me:</h3>
 <p align="left">